BlackDice/scent/readme.md

 ### Defining the component

 This is usually the first step in the design of the game structure.
 To be able to do anything you need some place to store data.
 That's the role of the component.
 However before you can store some data in there, it's necessary to define component and designate what properties you want to manage for the component.
-You need **at least one property**.
-Only strings are accepted.

-	cBuilding = Component ['floors', 'height', 'roofType']
+	cBuilding = Component 'building', ['floors', 'height', 'roofType']

-The resulting variable `cBuilding` is a function used to create component object that can accept data (*more on that later*).
-There is couple of reserved words you cannot use for property name.
-Namely `constructor`, `dispose` and `toString`.
-Error will be thrown when using any of these.

-Sometimes you might need components called **markers**.
-These usually doesn't need any properties.
-However to keep the design simple, you can use following approach.
+First argument is the name of the component.
+It helps to identify what are you currently looking at and also to automate some other tasks.
+The resulting variable `cBuilding` is a **factory function** used to create component instance that can hold the data.

+You can completely omit list of properties.
+That is useful for components called **markers**.

 	cIsCollidable = Component 'isCollidable'

-If you actually store any data in that property is up to you.
-Existence of that property also helps for debugging purposes.
-Simply by calling `toString` on the defined factory function you get nice list of defined properties so you can easily identify what component is that.
+Name of the component is available in the read-only property `name`.

+*Note that there is couple of reserved words you cannot use for property name.
+Namely `component` and `dispose`.*

 ### Working with components

-Once you have component defined, it's very easy to create one and start using it.
+Once you have component defined, it's very easy to create instance of it and start using it.
 Let's use the `cBuilding` component from previous example.

 	building = cBuilding()
 	building.floors = 5
 	building.height = 10

 Factory function doesn't accepts any parameters.
 All values have to be set explicitly like shown.
-You don't need to set all properties, that's up to you and you have take care of that when designing systems.
-You cannot set properties you haven't defined for the component.
+You don't need to set all properties.
+You cannot set properties you haven't been defined for the component.
 Those will be silently ignored and thrown away.

-Note that components are not classes thus avoid using keyword `new` in front of factory function.
-It doesn't change behavior thou.
-It just created and dumps unnecessary objects internally.
+*Note that components are not classes thus avoid using keyword `new` in front of factory function.
+It doesn't change behavior thou, it's about performance.*

 When you are done working with the component and it's not needed anymore, you should call its `dispose` method.
-This will free up internal resources.
+This will free up any internal resources and remove values.
 You should also get rid of any possible references that could hold that component.

 	building.dispose()
 	building = null

 This approach is not needed if using components as intended.
 When removing component from entity, the component be disposed for you automatically.

-### Entity as collection components
+### Entity as components collection

-Components on it's own are quite useless.
-You should gather them together in the object called entity.
-Entity itself doesn't need any definition or configuration, it's really just container.
-So to **create entity**, just call the function.
+Components needs some space to live in.
+You might also want to tie together more of the different component types to represent particular game **entity**.
+Entity itself doesn't need any definition or configuration, it's just a container for components.

-	entity = engine.createEntity()
+	entity = Entity()

-Specifics of the `createEntity` method will be revealed when discussing game engine itself.
-For now this is all you need to know about creating entities.
-Lets add some component in there.
+#### Adding components

+That's all that needs to be done.
+Lets `add` some component in there.
+Simply pass in the instance of component.
+You can call `add` method as many times as you want/need.

 	entity.add building

-That's it, no big magic around.
-You can call `add` method as many times as you want/need.
-However keep in mind, that adding component of the same type simply replaces it inside entity.
-If that's what you intend to do, rather use `replace` method which doesn't produce warning message.
+Keep in mind, that adding component of the same type replaces existing one inside the entity.
+In cases where you want to do that, use `replace` method which doesn't produce warning message.
+It's for the semantics purposes so it's clear from the code, that component is supposed to be replaced.

 	entity.replace building

+#### Retrieving components

 For the following methods you need to have access to original factory function of the component as it declares the type of component.
 First you might want to check if component is part of the entity using `has`.
 It returns boolean value.